 Doesn't seem familiar?
 Jump to the "Original" help about grade alerts.

 When grades are posted, you'll find them in your activity stream.
 Select View your grade to display your grade.
-If your instructor added feedback, you'll see it after the item's title.

 You can also access the item in your course to review your grade and feedback in context.